vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Install-VCFCertificate.md

 ## Description

-The `Install-VCFCertificate` will install the signed certificates for all components associated with the given workload domain when used with the -sddcManager switch.
+The `Install-VCFCertificate` will install the signed certificates for all components associated with the given workload domain when used with the `-sddcManager` switch.

-The `Install-VCFCertificate` will replace the certificate for an ESXi host or for each ESXi host in a cluster when used with the -esxi switch.
+The `Install-VCFCertificate` will replace the certificate for an ESXi host or for each ESXi host in a cluster when used with the `-esxi` switch.

-When used with -esxi switch:
+When used with the `-esxi` switch, this cmdlet:

 - You must provide the directory containing the signed certificate files.
 - Certificate names should be in format `<FQDN>.crt` (_e.g._, `sfo01-m01-esx01.sfo.rainpole.io.crt`.)
 - The workflow will put the ESXi host in maintenance mode with full data migration, disconnect the ESXi host from the vCenter Server, replace the certificate, restart the ESXi host, and the exit maintenance mode once the ESXi host is online.